 - Follows the Open/Closed Principle.

 - Avoids tight coupling between concrete products and code that uses them.

-- Simplifies code after moving all creational code to one place.
+- Simplifies code due to moving all creational code to one place.

-- Simplifies addition of new products into the program.
+- Simplifies adding new products to the program.

 - Requires extra subclasses.

 Often, designs start out using Factory Method (less complicated, more customizable via subclasses) and evolve toward Abstract Factory, Prototype, or Builder (more flexible, but more complex) as the designer discovers where more flexibility is needed.

 Implementations in Different Programming Languages